Guilty plea due in Michigan school shooting that killed 4

 Ethan Crumbley had created images of violence during a classroom assignment last November but was not sent home from Oxford High School in southeastern Michigan.
 He pulled out a gun a few hours later and committed a mass shooting.

-“We can confirm that the shooter is expected to plead guilty to all 24 charges, including terrorism and the prosecutor has notified the victims,” said David Williams, chief assistant prosecutor in Oakland County.
+“We can confirm that the shooter is expected to plead guilty to all 24 charges, including terrorism, and the prosecutor has notified the victims,” said David Williams, chief assistant prosecutor in Oakland County.

 Crumbley, 16, is due in court Monday.
 A message seeking comment was left for his lawyers.